Build Guide by TheUn4givenRage

 - Frozen Heart (Covers more armor, Cooldown Reduction, and slows enemy champions attack speed)

-- Abyssal Scepter (Covers magic resist, Ability Power, and Magic Penetration)
+- Abyssal Mask (Covers magic resist, Ability Power, and Magic Penetration)

 (Same thing as above, make sure you buy every pot when you’re done buying your items)